noopta/chess_ai_parser/README.md

-# AI Video Parser
+# Chess Parser with AI Analysis
-In this project I aim to develop a program which can get the transcript for a Youtube video and then use that transcript to seperate the discussion into partitioned sections based on topics.
-This will allow for more effective summarization and hassle free information search by not having to sift through the video yourself.
+In this project, I aim to develop a program which can get a user's most recent games played from Chess.com, and scrape the set of moves per game.
+The data is then fed to GPT 3.5 for game analysis, highlighting the selected user's weakness and providing resources and topics to study which will help defeat the user.